mariankh1/MailDaily/README.md

 - [x] Write a function to add a label into an email

 ### Step 2: Email Processing
 - [ ] Develop a categorization system for incoming emails.
+- [ ] Define categories and Implement the Categorization Function
 - [ ] Implement functionality to apply Gmail labels based on email categories.
+- [ ] Use Machine Learning to categorise emails.
+Use Name entity extractors to understand the meaning to assign category.

 ### Step 3: Email Summarization
 - [ ] Integrate or develop a summarization algorithm to extract key points from emails.